 Unlike many other cities nowadays, the gluten free options in Quebec City are not that obvious.
 It takes a little digging, but I promise there are safe gluten free meals to be had in Quebec City.
 Don’t worry, though… I’ve done the investigating for you.

 On my most recent trip to Quebec City, I made it my mission to uncover the city’s best and safest gluten free restaurants.
 In this guide, you’ll find everything from how to communicate your needs in French, to where to stay for the best gluten free (silent) breakfast, to the most mouthwatering poutine!
 Let’s get started.

 A gluten free translation card for Quebec City

-If you didn’t know, people in Quebec speak French!
+If you didn’t know, people in Quebec speak a dialect of French called Quebecois!
 It is considered polite to always start interactions in French, i.e. ‘Bonjour.’
 Although many people in Quebec City speak English, the language barrier might cause some issues when it comes to ordering food.
 This is especially true when you have questions about cross contact.

 For communicating in French in Quebec City, I highly recommend this translation card by Jodi of Legal Nomads.
 You can buy it online and have it downloaded straight to your phone.

 I love Jodi’s translation cards because she is a celiac herself.
 Her cards go in depth unlike any other translation cards.
-What’s more is that Jodi actually lives in Quebec!
+What’s more is that Jodi is actually from Quebec herself!
 Click the image below to read more about the translation card.